Swimming Fish SomethingsPhishy Swimming Fish

 Breeding Angelfish – Part 5 – The Spawning Process

-In the last article we went over how to get your Angelfish to spawn.
-In this article we will go over the actual spawning process.
-The spawning process is everyone’s favorite part.
-This is what hooked me on Tropical Fish as a young boy and I still, 45 years after my first spawn, find it fascinating..
+This is what hooked me on Tropical Fish as a young boy and I still, 45 years after my first spawn, find it fascinating.
 The first sign that your Angelfish are getting ready to spawn will be their obsession with cleaning the slate or breeding cone you provided.
 It will always be on a surface that is mostly vertical and if you do not provide a surface that meets that condition on which you want them to use for spawning, they will spawn on other surfaces that are much more difficult such as the side of the tank or filter tubing.
 Once you see both of them cleaning the spawning site, spawning will usually follow within a day or two.
 You will also see them start doing the mating dance.
 They will swim towards each other at a slightly upward angle.
 Once they get next to each other, they will shimmer and then swim away from each other at a slightly lowered angle.
 The mating dance is not always performed.
 I have found that Wild Caught Angelfish almost always do it, but later generations of tank raised strains often do not.
 The most spectacular aspect of the spawning will be the colors of your Angelfish.
 Whatever their color, it will become MUCH more intense and vibrant during spawning.
 This will be the prettiest you will ever see your Angelfish.
 They will also become aggressive toward other fish, including other Angelfish, at this time.
 They will aggressively defend the breeding site from all intruders, including you.
-If you put your hand in near the spawning site when they are […]
+If you put your hand

-Full Article - Posted on
+- Posted on

-Full Article - Posted on
+- Posted on

 Information